by Martin Maenza, partially adapted from “Time Bridge I,” Booster Gold #8, by Dan Jurgens and Mike DeCarlo

 The macabre-looking Chiller held a stiletto knife covered in blood.
 He smiled as he wiped the blade clean on the man’s suit coat and put the weapon back into its sheath in his armor.
 “It’s all so easy,” the creepy assassin said, standing over the lifeless body.

 He raised his hands up to his bone-white face and began to knead the flesh.
-“I only gotta mold my face, shape it, will my skin to change color, and get the hair to match his!”
+“I only gotta mold my face… shape it… will my skin to change color… and get my hair to match his!”
 Indeed, the man easily manipulated his features with his hands and his thoughts.
 He then touched the controls of his armor, causing the neck piece to release some gas with a hissing sound.
-“Then a shot of this freezing compound, ‘n’ Zimmer is gonna make it to checkpoint Charlie after all!”
+“Then a shot of this freezing compound… ‘n’ Zimmer is gonna make it to Checkpoint Charley, after all!”

-The assassin discarded the body of Agent Zimmer into a nearby Dumpster after grabbing the needed government credentials from the corpse.
+The assassin discarded the body of Agent Zimmer into a nearby trash bin after grabbing the needed government credentials from the corpse.
 Sometimes things got a little messy.
 Good thing he knew all about what the Secret Service wore; thus he had a backup suit already waiting for him.

 Now all he needed to do was wait for the right moment to put the whole plan in motion.

-The crowd was rather large outside the newest building in the Capitol.
-Invited guests included prominent senators and congress members both present and past, representatives from the various chapters of the Daughters of the American Revolution, noted figures from the Women’s Rights movements from the 1960s, the media from the major networks and cable news, and noted figures of the press, including female commentators, reporters, and publishers.
+The crowd was rather large outside the newest building in the capital city.
+Invited guests included prominent Senators and Congress members both present and past, representatives from the various chapters of the Daughters of the American Revolution, noted figures from the Women’s Rights movements from the 1960s, the media from the major networks and cable news, and noted figures of the press, including female commentators, reporters, and publishers.

 Barricades and security kept the crowd back from the steps that led up to the building.
 A red ribbon had been strung between the main archways.
 A podium was placed also at the top of the steps for the various speakers to address the crowds.
 There was a murmuring of the crowd as they waited as patiently as they could on this warm August afternoon.